ibrahim7elmasry/Movie_App/README.md

    npm run android -> for android platform

 ## Usage
-   - Open the app and explore a list of movies.
+   - Open the app and explore a list of popular movies.
    - Click on a movie to view its details, including poster image, title, IMDb rating, year, and release date.
    - Use the app in offline mode to access cached data.